shalom2552/pirate_bot/README.md

 python3 pyinstaller.py
 ```

-## Description
-We all know how tough it can be to return every now and then to go into a pirate raid.
-Well, not anymore.
-This bot will do it for you!
-After logging into your account via the log.txt file, it will automatically navigate to the pirate building in your city.
-It will then navigate to the pirate building and begin mining your points.
-You can leave the bot running as long as you like since it will know when to raid again.
-Enjoy!!

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.